Lab 6: Visualizing categorical data with D3

 Since we have the year data, we should show it in the project list.
 That way we can also more easily verify whether our code in the rest of the lab works correctly.

 Edit the <Project> component (in src/lib/Project.svelte) to show the year of the project.
 You can use any HTML you deem suitable and style it however you want.
-I placed it under the project description (you’ll need to wrap both in the ame <div> otherwise they will occupy the same grid cell and overlap), and styled it like this:
+I placed it under the project description (you’ll need to wrap both in the same <div> otherwise they will occupy the same grid cell and overlap), and styled it like this:

 Three projects with the year shown in gray letters underneath the description